 Please call your family’s WIC office for additional information about these temporary exceptions and to ensure your family’s services continue without disruption.

 For our Pediatric Dental Clinic patients, we have and always will protect our young patients and dental team from infections and diseases by strict adherence to CDC’s standard precautions.
-However, at this time we have closed the dental clinic until March 31, as recommended by the Illinois State Dental Society.
-Please know we will treat dental emergencies during this closure, so please call 847-930-6721 if your child has a dental emergency.

 For our breastfeeding clients, this is an important reminder based on CDC guidelines: